Skip to main content

 If more than half your missions exceed 1,800–2,000 NM, or you regularly fly with 7 or more passengers, the midsize category usually pays for itself in time saved and comfort.
 If most of your flying is regional and cost-efficiency matters more than range headroom, a light jet is very likely the better economic decision — regardless of what feels more prestigious on paper.

 This is precisely the kind of decision where independent, buyer-side advisory earns its fee: matching real mission data to the right category before you ever start comparing individual aircraft.
+Our free acquisition guide walks through exactly how we run that analysis, or you can talk to an advisor directly.

 Get Independent Acquisition Advisory